smeinecke/dccbot/README.md

     from the transfer list in /info response
-*   `auto_md5sum`: a boolean indicating to verify the md5sum of the file if the bot sends the md5sum as message on start of transfer or after successful transfer
+*   `auto_md5sum`: a boolean indicating to verify the md5sum of the file if the bot sends the md5sum as message on start of transfer or after successful transfer `incomplete_suffix`: a string that is appended to the filename while downloading.
+    If file was transferred successfully this suffix is removed.
+*   `ssend_map`: a dictionary of users which support ssend (secure send). xdcc send command is replaced with ssend for these users.
 *   `http`: a dictionary with the following keys:
     *   `socket`: the path to the socket to use for the http server (instead of host and port)
     *   `port`: the port to bind the http server to, default: 8080